Skip to main content

 • match_column: String column.
 This column might be from a different table than the input column.

-• top_k: Positive integer.
+• top_k: Positive integer that is recommended to not exceed 10 and must not exceed 100.
 The number of matches MATCH_STRINGS should find.
-Defaults to 1
+Defaults to 1.

 Multiple occurrences